 2. Opening and animation sequences

 Start your event off on the right foot with opening and animation sequences.
 Projection mapping demands attention, and with a transformative custom stage, it is a captivating way to focus conference attendees on the primary theme and goal of the conference.
 This Wow Factor will stop your attendees in their tracks.

 Use projection mapping for a big reveal to excite onlookers and drive interest in your product.
 You can utilise the technology with content that conveys messaging of themes, branding, and capabilities on your actual product.
 Check out this big reveal of the new line-up of Kia models that demonstrates customization options such as paint colours, trim and wheels and has the vehicles travel through a variety of environment to show the capability of the vehicle.

 4. Enhance existing architecture or artwork

-Use existing architectural features as your canvas, as alternate to projection screens or LED video walls.
-Sometimes obstacles like bulkheads or intricate paintings may pose to be a nuisance, but take these elements and use them to your advantage and use them as an intriguing projection surface.
+Use existing architectural features as your canvas and an alternate to projection screens or LED video walls.
+Sometimes obstacles like bulkheads or intricate paintings may pose to be a nuisance, but take these elements and use them to your advantage by utilizing them as an intriguing projection surface.

 5. Tabletop, centrepieces, or focal tables.

-Experiential dining is taking special events by storm.
-Consider including an engaging projected touch to your table tops.
-Be it a personal animated performance for each attendee or on a focal table (head table or dessert table, perhaps?).
+Experiential dining is taking special events by a storm.
+Consider including an engaging, projected touch to your tabletops; be it a personal animated performance for each attendee or a focal display on the head table.